Automation offers a lot more than just helping you accomplish tasks faster in the retail space.

 Technology brings an additional layer of accuracy in inventory management, billing, reporting, etc., that we humans simply cannot match.

 As per the statistics, 75% of customers are more likely to purchase from a company that identifies them by their name and recommends products based on their past purchases.
-Moreover, as Forrester’s research, 77% of customers prefer a personalized experience or service while shopping.
+Moreover, according to Forrester’s research, 77% of customers prefer a personalized shopping experience or service.

 Retail automation will help you strengthen customer personalization, unlock buyer intent, and trigger customer engagements.